 Louis Demetrius Alvanis began his early studies with his father Donis Alvanis.
 He gave his first public performance at the South Bank Centre's Purcell Room when he was nine years old whilst studying with the Leschetizky disciple Rose Inlander-Gover.
 He later played to Nadia Boulanger at Fontainebleau where he attended her masterclasses.
-At sixteen he was admitted to the Royal Academy of Music in London and completed his studies there winning top prizes in piano and composition.
+At sixteen he was admitted to Gordon Green's piano class at the Royal Academy of Music in London and completed his studies there winning top prizes in both piano and composition.

 Within a substantial repertoire, he also encompasses frequent performances of works by contemporary composers which he has commissioned or premiered.
 He has also given recitals and masterclasses at most of the UK’s principal conservatoires and universities.

 His playing has been broadcast by the BBC, ITV (Thames), Classic FM, NTV Japan, Polish Television and Radio, Swiss Television, French Radio, Netherlands Radio, ERT, CBC (Greece and Cyprus) and Radio New Zealand amongst many others, in addition to recitals at the Queen’s House, Greenwich and St John’s Smith Square, both of which were recorded live by Classic FM.
 A documentary about his work has also been broadcast on the Cable Television network.
 He is a recipient of the Hellenic Foundation Arts Award and more recently appeared on the front cover of International Piano Magazine as featured artist.